menge101/nateblog/articles/2016-04-03-styling-svg.md

         stroke: #000000;
     }

-Makes a image that looks like this:
+Makes an image that looks like this:
 ![Altered](http://i.imgur.com/q8lajzX.png)